alozano-77/AWS-SAA-C02-Course/README.md

 - Two speeds
   - 1 Gpbs: 1000-Base-LX
   - 10 Gbps: 10GBASE-LR
-- This is a cross connect to your customer router (requires VLANS/BGP)
+- This is a **cross connect** to your customer router (requires VLANs/BGP)
 - You can connect to a partner router if extending to your location.
   - The port needs to be arranged to connect somewhere else and connect to your hardware.
-- This is a single fiber optic cable from the DX port to your network.
+- This is a single fiber optic cable from the AWS Managed DX port to your network.
-- VIFs are multiple virtual interfaces (VIFs) over one DX
+- You can run Virtual Interfaces (VIFs) over a single DX connect fiber optic line.
+- There is a one-to-many relationship between a DX line and VIFs.
+Therefore, you can multiple VIFs running on a single DX line.
+- VIFs are of two types:
   - Private VIF (VPC)
-    - Represents one VPC
+    - Connects to one AWS VPC
     - Can have as many Private VIFs as you want.
   - **Public VIF** (Public Zone Services)
     - Only public services, not public internet
+    - Can be used with a site-to-site VPN to enable a private encryption using IPSec.

-Has one physical cable with no high availability and no encryption.
+Has one physical cable with **no high availability and no encryption**.
-DX Port Provisioning is likely quick, the cross-connect takes longer.
+DX Port Provisioning is quick, the cross-connect takes longer.
-Can take weeks or month for physical cable to be installed.
-Generally use a VPN first then bring a DX in and leave VPN as backup.
+Physical installation of cross-connect network can take weeks or months Generally use a VPN first then bring a DX in and leave VPN as backup.

 - Up to 40 Gbps with aggregation, 4 x 10 Gbps ports.